magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 > NOTE 1: On OSX, if you get `nvm: command not found` after running
 > the install script, your system may not have a `.bash_profile` file
 > where the command is set up.
-Simple create one with `touch
+Simply create one with `touch
 > ~/.bash_profile` and run the install script again.

 You can now install `node` by issuing the following command at the